 Wrongful Death FAQs

 In order to bring a valid action for wrongful death, the obvious threshold element that must be present is that, as a result of another’s actions, a human being has lost their life.
-Next, it must be demonstrated that the action which resulted in the victim’s death was caused by someone else’s negligence, or intentional conduct to cause the harm and/or injury to the victim.
+Next, it must be demonstrated that someone else’s negligence caused the action which resulted in the victim’s death, or intentional conduct to cause the harm and injury to the victim.
 Once the act (death) and causation (negligence or intentional act) is identified, who has legal standing to bring an action forward must be identified.
 It must be demonstrated that there are survivors (family members who have suffered monetary damages and who are wholly dependent on the support of the deceased to live) who exist and have a legal interest in obtaining damages as a result of the decedent’s death.
 A personal representative must then be appointed to establish an estate for the deceased, identify all survivors and identify any other economic obligations the estate may have as a result of the death of the decedent.
 Once those elements have been identified and/or established, an action can be initiated.